 So this holiday season, my gift to myself is an extension on achieving my goals and better yet, abandoning rigid self-imposed timelines altogether.

-Such as the skills I acquired while working on a political campaign, or gaining over 20,000 social media followers and subsequently generating enough income through my YouTube, blog, and freelance work to sustain the nomadic lifestyle I designed for myself.
+Such as the skills I acquired while working on a political campaign, or gaining over 20,000 social media followers and subsequently generating enough income through my YouTube, blog, and online jobs from home that I do to sustain the nomadic lifestyle I designed for myself.
 I visited three new countries and two new U.S. national parks, I hiked up an active volcano and down the Grand Canyon, I experienced nitrogen narcosis while diving in the Great Blue Hole, and I swam with Whale Sharks.
 I witnessed two of my good friends getting married and one bringing a life into this world, and I made countless new friends and invested deeply in old friendships.

 In a year of political chaos, climate change disasters, and regressing social progress, my faith in humanity also dipped into some all-time lows.